cakesolutions/sbt-cake/README.md

 Used by `CakePlatformPlugin` and `CakeStandardsPlugin`.

+## `DOCKER_COMPOSE_PROJECT_NAME`

+Setting of this environment variable defines the project name for Docker Compose.
+This environment variable is typically only set within a continuous integration (CI) environment - e.g. when the environment might be shared and some form of test isolation is required.

+Used by `CakeDockerComposePlugin`.

 ## `DOCKER_REPOSITORY`

 Setting of this environment variable defines which Docker repository that images will be published to.
 This environment